blackfight999/ChatGPT-Micro-Cap-Experiment/README.md

-# ChatGPT Micro-Cap Experiment
+# ChatGPT Crypto Experiment
-Welcome to the repo behind my 6-month live trading experiment where ChatGPT manages a real-money micro-cap portfolio.
+Welcome to the repo behind my 6-month live trading experiment where ChatGPT manages a real-money cryptocurrency portfolio.

 # The Concept
 Everyday, I kept seeing the same ad about having an some A.I. pick undervalued stocks.
 It was obvious it was trying to get me to subscribe to some garbage, so I just rolled my eyes.